-The Superintendent of Schools may dismiss school due to weather, mechanical failure or other emergencies that may arise.
-Notice to the public will be made over the following radio stations: KRZK, KOMC, KWTO and KTTS and the following television stations: KY3, KOLR and KSPR.
-A School Reach alert may be sent by phone with school information.
+The Superintendent of Schools may dismiss school or notify parents/guardians when Alternative Methods of Instruction (AMI) are being utilized as a result of inclement weather, mechanical failure, or other emergencies that may arise.
+Parents/guardians will receive a message via phone, text, and email from School Messenger with important information.
+Parents/Guardians are encouraged to keep their contact information up-to-date so they will receive these notifications.
+Additionally the public will be notified of school closure, or AMI, over the following radio stations: KRZK, KOMC, KWTO and KTTS and the following television stations: KY3, KOLR and KSPR.